Can Methylphenidate Make You Depressed?

 More About Lyrica and Benzodiazepine Withdrawal

 As previously mentioned, benzodiazepine withdrawal can be hazardous unless it is closely monitored in a medical detox facility.
 Generally speaking, two distinct phases are associated with benzodiazepine withdrawal, and these two phases are the acute withdrawal phase and the protracted withdrawal phase.
 While Lyrica may be helpful in this process, it is generally not recommended nor used by medical detox facilities as part of the medication regimen for benzo detox.
+This may be due to concerns regarding potential side effects and the need for careful monitoring of prescribing practices.

 The acute withdrawal phase of benzodiazepine detox generally lasts for between 5 days and two whole weeks.
 Symptoms that coincide with the acute withdrawal phase are typically more severe, and it is more important that they are monitored around the clock in a detox facility.
 The symptoms associated with the acute phase of benzodiazepine withdrawal include: